NotKisoMomo/Fabrik/README.md

 Fabrik signals are not plain event emitters.
 Every signal can be transformed with `filter`, `map`, and `merge` to produce new signals without any intermediate listeners. `promiseWhere` converts a signal into a one-shot promise that resolves only when a predicate passes.

 ### Latches
-A latch is a synchronization barrier.
-Threads calling `latch:await()` block until someone calls `latch:open()`.
-All waiters release simultaneously.
-Unlike a signal, a latch that is already open will release new arrivals immediately -- until `latch:reset()` closes it again.
+A latch holds all waiting threads until it opens.
+Threads calling `latch:await()` block until someone calls `latch:open()`, at which point every waiter releases at the same time.
+Unlike a signal, a latch that is already open will let new arrivals through immediately -- until `latch:reset()` closes it again.

 ---